-You can also find suitable health insurance coverage in Austria’s comparison biggest website Durchblicker.
-Durchblicker is just a convenient tool, with no additional or hidden costs.
+You can also find suitable health insurance coverage on Austria’s biggest comparison website Durchblicker.
+Durchblicker is just a convenient tool with no additional or hidden costs.
 Signing for the policy is possible right on their website.
 Read over 1,400 positive reviews on Trustpilot, where Durchblicker receives a 4,8 rate.

 Furthermore, on Durchblicker, you can also find there a bank account, various insurances, and even the internet provider for the new apartment.

 Reason 14.
 Salary